darkxeno/data-analysis/README.md

 Roadmap
 -------

-- Add a chart that mixes lines for weekday averages and the std values represented as a surrounding area where scatter points for each value can be seen
+- Add a chart that mixes lines for weekday averages and the std values represented as a surrounding area where scatter points for each value can be seen (partially added on the last commit)
 - Add more testing (backend / frontend)

 Enjoy...